YJAJ/YJAJ.github.io/blog/_posts/2020-04-11-Sharing-pattern-of-passengers-of-taxis-and-rideshare.markdown

 ## Create dataframes from available csv files
 ---

-The New York City (hereafter, NYC)'s taxi and rade-share data is available here: https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page
+The New York City (hereafter, NYC)'s taxi and ride-share data is available here: https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page

 In my case, I had New York City's Bike, MTA, Green, Yellow and Rideshare data available.
 However, because of their vast amount, I decided to focus on transportation modes where a single passenger would most likely use but having a sharing capacity, hence taxis and ridesharing methods such as Uber and Lyft.